-Shipwrecked off the coast of Point Loma, Episcopal Bishop William Ingraham Kip, a patrician New Englander, and his wife were graciously entertained by the Bandini family, whose house still stands in Old Town San Diego.
-On Sunday, January 22, 1854, the bishop celebrated his first Eucharist in California at the courthouse in Old Town.
+Shipwrecked off the coast of Point Loma, Episcopal Bishop William Ingraham Kip, a patrician New Englander, and his wife were entertained by the Bandini family, whose house still stands in Old Town San Diego.
+On January 22, 1854, the bishop celebrated his first Eucharist in California at the courthouse in Old Town.

-The area developed and Episcopal churches grew up out of new communities until a separate diocese was formed from the Diocese of Los Angeles.
+As the area developed, Episcopal churches emerged out of new communities until a separate diocese was formed.
 The Rt.
-Rev. Robert Wolterstorff was consecrated as the first bishop of the Diocese of San Diego in 1974.
-Bishop Wolterstorff served as rector of St. James by-the-Sea in La Jolla before becoming bishop.
+Rev. Robert Wolterstorff was consecrated as the first bishop of the Diocese of San Diego in ’74.
 The newly formed diocese then had 37 congregations and nearly 20,000 members.

-Since its inception, St. Paul’s Cathedral has been a center of ministry, but it wasn’t until 1985 that it was named our cathedral.
-In 1983 Queen Elizabeth II of England and her husband Prince Phillip visited St. Paul’s, marking a high point for our diocese.
+Since its inception, St. Paul’s Cathedral has been a center of ministry, but it wasn’t until ’85 that it was named our cathedral.
+In ’83 Queen Elizabeth II of England and her husband Prince Phillip visited St. Paul’s, marking a high point for our diocese.